jfdenise/wildfly-grpc-feature-pack/README.md

 internals) so you can install it into a later version of WildFly.

-It adds an additional layer called `template-layer`, which contains a new subsystem called `template-subsystem`.
-This subsystem is implemented in the `org.wildfly.extension.template-subsystem` module which in turn has a dependency on the `org.wildfly.template-dependency` module.
+It adds an additional layer called `template-layer`, which contains a new subsystem called `wildfly-grpc-subsystem`.
+This subsystem is implemented in the `org.wildfly.extension.wildfly-grpc-subsystem` module which in turn has a dependency on the `org.wildfly.wildfly-grpc-dependency` module.
 The latter module basically makes a CDI `@Produces` available.
 The code for these modules are in the [`subsystem/`](subsystem) and [`dependency/`](dependency)
-Maven sub-modules, and the subsystem's [`DependencyProcessor`](subsystem/src/main/java/org/wildfly/extension/feature/pack/template/subsystem/deployment/DependencyProcessor.java) makes the `org.wildfly.template-dependency` module available to the deployment.
+Maven sub-modules, and the subsystem's [`DependencyProcessor`](subsystem/src/main/java/org/wildfly/extension/feature/pack/template/subsystem/deployment/DependencyProcessor.java) makes the `org.wildfly.wildfly-grpc-dependency` module available to the deployment.

 The [`feature-pack/`](feature-pack)
 Maven sub-module defines the Galleon feature pack.